-Car buyers are generally permitted to drive a newly purchased use car from the point of sale to their home, or to a location where they can register the vehicle, even without having plates on the car, so there is no reason why a car seller should permit a buyer to keep the license plates.
+Car buyers are generally permitted to drive a newly purchased use car from the point of sale to their home or to a location where they can register the vehicle, even without having plates on the car, so there is no reason why a car seller should permit a buyer to keep the license plates.

 Some states require sellers to file a document within a specific number of days of a car sale to avoid liability, including traffic and parking fines.
 If you live in such a state, be sure to file the appropriate documentation with your state's DMV.

 In the small number of states in which the license plate is transferred to the buyer of a used car, rather than being retained by the seller, a car seller is required complete and file a document that records the sale of the vehicle with the state.
 If a car seller fails to file the document in a timely manner, that failure may call into question whether the vehicle was in fact sold prior to the accident, and may subject the seller not only to accident claims, but to having to pay fines from toll road violations, parking tickets, camera tickets, and vehicle impound that accrue prior to the date the document is filed with the state

-- If your state requires you to file documentation of the sale, make sure you complete and file the documentation in a timely manner.
-If not, make sure that you retain the vehicle's license plate and keep for your records a copy of the vehicle title after you fill in all information relating to the transfer, including the name and address of the buyer.
+- If your state does not have such a requirement, make sure that you retain the vehicle's license plate and keep for your records a copy of the vehicle title after you fill in all information relating to the transfer, including the name and address of the buyer.